 Exceeding max Speed by 31 or More MPH

 You were cruising along and didn’t realize how fast you were going.
 Or maybe you were urgently needed somewhere and were doing everything you could to make it in time.
-Then, it happened: you were pulled over by a police officer and given a ticket for driving 31 MPH over the posted speed limit.
+Then, it happened: you were pulled over by a police officer and given a ticket for exceeding the maximum speed by 31 or more mph.

 Speeding is the most common reason for the police to issue traffic tickets in Pittsburgh, and those tickets can add up to big headaches.
 They can cost you points on your license, hefty fines, and high insurance premiums.
 You could even lose your driver’s license.
 This is where we at Sean Logue Law can help you.
-We have the best Pittsburgh Traffic Ticket Lawyers, and we can help you minimize these issues, or even avoid them altogether.
-We have the most experienced and skilled Pittsburgh Criminal Lawyers.Facts about speeding
+We have the best Pittsburgh Speeding Ticket Lawyers, and we can help you minimize these issues, or even avoid them altogether.
+We have the most experienced and skilled Criminal Lawyers in Pittsburgh or the surrounding communities.Facts about speeding

 In Pittsburgh, driving over the speed limit is illegal.
 If an expressway or street does not have a speed limit sign, you are expected to follow the below-mentioned guidelines: